Zuehlke/HouseOfCards/docs/run_demo_bots.md

 4. Open the Run menu and select "Run...".
 5. Select "Edit configuration in the pop-up window.
 Main class has to be "BotApplication".
 6. In the field "Program arguments" enter the following arguments: teamA localhost 8081. (see screenshot)
 7. Click "Run".
-This will start a bot that registers itself at the game-engine and listens on the TCP http://localhost:8081
+This will start a bot that will that registers itself at the game-engine and listens on the TCP http://localhost:8081
 8. Repeat steps 4-7 to start a second bot that listens on port 8082 by providing the corresponding argument.

-As soon as the game-engine receives two registrations it will broadcast a GameEvent message telling the bots to start the game.
+As soon as the game-engine receives two registrations it will  start the game.
-Upon receiving the GameEvent message both bots will acknowledge the reception and shutdown.
+Upon receiving the YourTurn messages both bots will send a SetMessage with the smallest possible bet.

+In order to start the bots with a defined list of predefined moves pass the string "tobi" or "riki" as fourth argument.
+E.g. teamA localhost 8081 tobi.

 ![](images/arguments-test-bot.png)